dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ## Specific manufacturer issues

 Some Android devices on version 7.0 and later encrypt data in ways that are inconsistent with certain Android platform standards.
 These encryption methods put device information at risk.
-As a result, Company Portal is not supported on these devices.
+As a result, these devices aren't supported.

 For a non-exhaustive list of supported Android devices, see the article [Supported operating systems and browsers in Intune](https://docs.microsoft.com/intune/supported-devices-browsers#supported-samsung-knox-standard-devices).
 If your device isn't listed, refer to the device manufacturer or contact your support person.